 Globalisation.
 Free trade.
 Frictionless movement.
-These tenets of 21st century business that we’ve come to rely on appear increasingly under threat.
+These tenets of 21st century international trade that we’ve come to rely on appear increasingly under threat.

 You still need, however, to move your goods, services and people across borders.
 You still rely on the global market to drive business growth.